RichNye/richnye.github.io/_posts/2025-10-28-recovering-from-terraform-state-loss.md

 I've also moved my local repo clone to any other drive, in my case E, but that's an old spinning hard drive that could die at any moment so I really should get that script created...

 Terraform import is far from perfect.
 I've skimmed that it may depend on your Terraform provider being used?
 Either way, it's taught me that Terraform is extremely punishing when it comes to either importing existing infra or recovering from state file loss.
-I'd love to see this be cleaner, because right now it seems extremely pedantic and your Terraform state will likely never be the same or as perfect as if Terraform had created the resources from scratch.
+I'd love to see this made cleaner, because right now it seems extremely pedantic and your Terraform state will likely never be the same or as perfect as if Terraform had created the resources from scratch.

 I'd love to know your stories of recovering from state file loss.
 Please do email me, link is to the left.
 What did I do well, what could I have improved?